250th Legacy Projects

 It’s time to celebrate Philly’s past, present, and future.

-Ring It On brings the semiquincentennial celebrations directly into neighborhoods through a series of fun, inclusive, and community-centered events that highlight local culture and spark civic pride.
+Ring It On brings the Semiquincentennial celebrations directly into neighborhoods through a series of fun, inclusive, and community-centered events that highlight local culture and spark civic pride.

 Special thanks to our sponsors: